digicademy/category_selector/Documentation/Introduction/Index.rst

 What does it do?
 ^^^^^^^^^^^^^^^^

-This extension provides a generic category selector for lists of objects based on extbase/fluid and categorized with sys_category.
+This extension provides a generic category selector for lists of objects that are based on extbase/fluid and sys_category.
-You can display a fully configurable category tree with object count and use it for filtering a given list of objects.
+You can display a configurable category tree with object count and use it for filtering a given list of objects.
+The category selector can be used with your own extbase extension or any third party extension from TER.

 Features
 ^^^^^^^^